-- RPS Rulemaking: The ALJs issued a Ruling granting VCE's and most other retail sellers' requests for confidentiality related to Final 2020 RPS Procurement Plans, which were filed on February 19, 2021.
-On March 30, 2021, the Assigned Commissioner and Assigned ALJs issued a Ruling identifying the issues and schedule for review of the draft 2021 RPS Procurement Plan, which is due June 1, 2021. - RA Rulemaking (2021-2022): Parties filed comments and reply comments in March on party proposals on Tracks 3B.1, 3B.2, and 4.
-The Energy Division also published its report on the 2019 resource adequacy compliance year. - PG&E's Phase 2 GRC: On March 29, 2021, PG&E filed a Motion for Adoption of Residential Rate Design Supplemental Settlement Agreement.
-Status updates filed in the proceeding indicate separate settlement agreements on economic development rates and commercial and industrial rates are expected to be filed soon.
-The CPUC issued a notice regarding the April virtual evidentiary hearing in this proceeding.
-PG&E also filed supplemental testimony on realtime pricing issues. - PG&E Regionalization Plan: Staff held a workshop on PG&E's updated regionalization plan on March 3, 2021. - PG&E's 2019 ERRA Compliance: On March 25, 2021, PG&E filed a Motion to reopen the record of the proceeding to correct a table in PG&E's testimony.
-The Motion indicates the Joint CCAs' do not oppose PG&E's requested correction. - PCIA Rulemaking: No updates this month.
-Parties filed reply comments in response to the questions provided in Attachment A of the Amended Scoping Memo and Ruling on February 5, 2021. - Direct Access Rulemaking: No updates this month.
+- RPS Rulemaking: The ALJs issued a Ruling denying as premature the Joint IOUs' request for an extension to the filing deadline for Retail Sellers' draft 2021 RPS Procurement Plans.
+Subsequently, EBCE also requested a one-month extension, which is currently pending.
+The ALJs separately issued a Ruling requesting information from parties regarding several outstanding petitions to modify D.12-05-035 and D.13-05-034, which adopted and modified the Renewable Market Adjusting Tariff (ReMAT) Program.
+The ALJ clarified the questions in the Ruling and extended the deadlines for filing comments and replies on the ReMAT program through subsequent Ruling.
+The CPUC also issued Draft Resolution E-5143, which would modify the RPS citation rules and penalty amounts for non-compliance. - RA Rulemaking (2021-2022): The ALJ issued a Ruling modifying the Track 4 schedule with respect to the Flexible Capacity Needs Assessment.
+CAISO issued its Draft 2022 Flexible Capacity Needs Assessment on April 21, 2021.
+The CPUC announced that Energy Division Staff will host an exploratory workshop on May 25, 2021, to discuss ideas for advanced DER and flexible load management.
+The IOUs held workshops on their 2021 Load Impact Protocol Final Reports and a separate workshop was held on third-party Load Impact Protocols Final Reports.
+Parties filed comments in response to Energy Division's Demand Response Proposal.
+Finally, CAISO filed its 2022 Final Local Capacity Technical Study Report on April 30, 2021. - PG&E's Phase 2 GRC: PG&E filed motions requesting approval of settlements reached on revenue allocation, agricultural rate design, commercial and industrial rate design, and the economic development rate.
+The CPUC held an evidentiary hearing on non-RTP issues throughout April. - PG&E Regionalization Plan: Parties filed comments and replies on PG&E's updated regionalization plan.
+The ALJ also provided notice of a May 18, 2021 status conference. - PG&E's 2019 ERRA Compliance: No updates this month.
+On March 25, 2021, PG&E filed a Motion to reopen the record of the proceeding to correct a table in PG&E's testimony, which the Joint CCA parties did not oppose. - Direct Access Rulemaking: No updates this month.
 On October 16, 2020, and October 26, 2020, respectively, parties filed comments and replies in response to the ALJ Ruling providing a Staff Report and recommendation to the Legislature regarding a potential additional expansion of direct access for nonresidential customers. - RA Rulemaking (2019-2020): No updates this month.
 Two applications for rehearing remain the only outstanding items to be addressed in this proceeding, which is now closed. - Investigation into PG&E's Organization, Culture and Governance: No updates this month.
 On November 24, 2020, CPUC President sent a letter to PG&E indicating that she has directed CPUC staff to conduct fact-finding to determine whether to recommend that PG&E be placed into the enhanced oversight and enforcement process. - Wildfire Cost Recovery Methodology Rulemaking: No updates this month.
 An August PG&E Application for Rehearing remains pending regarding D.19-06-027, establishing criteria and a methodology for wildfire cost recovery, which has been referred to as a "Stress Test" for determining how much of wildfire liability costs that utilities can afford to pay.